CSpyridakis/notes/AWS/services/ebs.md

 It is a good practice for applications, like databases, that handle data to take snapshots of volumes, so, we can revert back to a previous stage.

+> [!TIP]
+> \* When creating the snapshot even thought it is not mandatory to detach the volume, it is recommended to do so.

-In case of a disaster, data failure:
+In case of a disaster or data failure, to recreate a volume from a snapshot:
 1. Stop any services that are running (EC2)
 2. Umount partition (EC2)
 3. Rename the volume as failure or anything else for easier handling (AWS API)